+How to add SSL and HTTPS in your WordPress site, the definitive guide!
 Did you know that having an SSL certificate on your website is the de-facto standard nowadays?
-Google ranks sites having HTTPS -or an SSL certificate- higher in their SERP.
-But in WordPress, what do you need to do to set up and install an SSL certificate in your WordPress website?
+Google ranks sites having HTTPS higher in their SERP.
+But in WordPress, what do you need to do to set up, enable and install an SSL certificate in your WordPress website?
 You’ll learn the important steps to move WordPress from http to https in this post.

 Security researcher Kacper Szurek reported a reflected XSS vulnerability in the current version of Wordfence.
 The CVSS scoring mechanism rates the severity of this XSS vulnerability as medium.
 A Wordfence update 6.1.7 is released to address the XSS vulnerability.